console0/chamex/README.md

 ```
 make web-server
 ```
 The site should now be accessible at `https://sitename.ex.test/`

-Man other commands are added tot he Makefile for dumping the DB, running tests, getting a docker shell prompt, etc.  They can be listed via:
+Many other commands are added to the Makefile for dumping the DB, running tests, getting a docker shell prompt, etc.  They can be listed via:

 ```
 make help